-As the headteacher at Maple Cross, I am privileged to work with a dedicated group of skilled professionals on a daily basis.
+As the headteacher at Maple Cross, I am privileged to work alongside a dedicated group of skilled professionals on a daily basis.
 Our committed governors, tireless PTA and an incredibly supportive school community allow us to learn with, and learn from, an inspirational group of young children.

 Promoting British Values at Maple Cross JMI and Nursery School